pmrt/form-validation-JS/README.md

 	the attrib id : ```<field>-validation```.
 Where ```field``` is the name of your new field to validate.

-	On the other hand the validation label, which you just added, goal is to show the results.
+	On the other hand the validation label goal, which you just added, is to show the results.

   An example: